arnemorken/anypaginator/README.md

 * Remote table data: https://jsfiddle.net/arnemorken/kou1r0e6/24/
 * Image pagination:  https://jsfiddle.net/arnemorken/fm2hpgc0/3/

-You may set/add a number of pages or items to the paginator.
+Both pages and items can be added to the paginator.
 In the latter case, page buttons will be added automatically as needed.
 The recommended method is to simply set the "numItems" property.
 Pages and/or items may be added dynamically at any time.

 # Download